tzoahuna/fearless_simd/fearless_simd/README.md

 then select the appropriate one for your user's browser.
 TODO: Expand on this.

+## Credits

+This crate was inspired by [`pulp`], [`std::simd`], among others in the Rust ecosystem, though makes many decisions differently.
+It benefited from conversations with Luca Versari, though he is not responsible for any of the mistakes or bad decisions.

 # Feature Flags

 The following crate [feature flags](https://doc.rust-lang.org/cargo/reference/features.html#dependency-features) are available: